barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 call destructors in an orderly fashion, that behavior can be changed to [just abort](https://doc.rust-lang.org/book/ch09-01-unrecoverable-errors-with-panic.html).
-In essence, this is what makes it easy (at least for me) to  forget that code should behave correctly even in case of a panic, whether or not a user relies on it or not.
+In essence, this is what makes it easy (at least for me) to  forget that code should behave correctly even in case of a panic, whether or not a user relies on it.

 When the function `f` panics at some point during the loop there are three things we need to make sure [^forum-drop]: Firstly, we need to call the destructors of all elements